Manasa526/Actions/06-schedule-trigger/README.md

 ▶️ How to Run

-Wait for scheduled time OR temporarily trigger with workflow_dispatch for testing
+Wait for scheduled time OR temporarily trigger with workflow_dispatch for testing.